Ultr4Dev/gportal-auto-backup/README.md

 ## License

 This project is open-source and licensed under the MIT License.
 Feel free to contribute, suggest improvements, or report issues.

----

-Feel free to customize or expand on this README as needed for your specific repository.